bitue/task-record/README.md

 # Technologies Used :Python
 ## Description
 ## TaskMangement using python .
-Used class and methods to organize a task of user
+Used class and methods to organize a task of user \n
 • User can creat new task and it will have task created time.
-User can update the task anytime
+User can update the task anytime \n
-• User can complete the task and it will be not available after completation
+• User can complete the task and it will be not available after completation \n
 • User can see all task, completed tasks,uncomplted tasks.